Tourist information centre managers oversee services that promote the local area and provide information to both visitors and local residents

 - problem-solving ability and negotiating skills to successfully run the centre

-- knowledge of the UK, especially where you're applying for work
+- knowledge of the UK, especially the area where you're applying for work

-- IT skills to help with website development, e-commerce and online booking
+- IT skills to help with website development, social media, e-commerce and online booking

-Most TICs recruit staff locally as a good knowledge of the area is essential.
-The main employers of TIC managers are local authorities, usually district, borough or city councils.
+The main employers of tourist information centre managers are local authorities, usually district, borough or city councils.

 Other employers include: